kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/8515-support-custom-request-to-limit-ratio/README.md

 #### E2E

 * e2e tests with `InPlaceOrRecreate` VPA mode:
   1. Add a test case where the QoS class **changes**.
-In this scenario, we expect the updater to evict the affected Pods, since the QoS field is immutable.
-The resulting limits are verified.
+In this scenario, the updater evicts the affected Pods immediately, ignoring the normal recommendation application logic.
+The resulting limits are then verified.
   2. Add a test case where the QoS class **does not change**.
-In this scenario the updater should apply the new ratio using the in-place update mechanism.
-The resulting limits are verified.
+In this scenario, the updater applies the new ratio immediately using the in-place update mechanism.
+The resulting limits are then verified.

 ### Examples